grupo-avispa/scitos2/scitos_mira/README.md

 ## Usage

-First, edit the configuration file *default.yaml* in the ``params`` folder.
-You MUST edit the modules you want to use in your robot.
+First, edit the configuration file *default.yaml* in the ``params`` folder with the modules you want to use in your robot.
+The modules are: charger, display, drive and ebc.
+By default, all modules are disabled.

-Second, edit the launch file *default.launch.py* in the ``launch`` folder.
-Change the path of the configuration of your SCITOS robot in XML format.
+Second, edit the launch file *default.launch.py* in the ``launch`` folder and change the value of the ``scitos_config`` parameter with the path of the configuration of your SCITOS robot in XML format.
+This parameter must point to your SCITOSDriver.xml robot config file that must be installed when you installed MIRA software.
+Usually, this file is located in the ``/opt/SCITOS/`` folder.

 Then, run the scitos_mira node with: